Innovative Insights Into Coral Substrate and Rugosity

 WHY RESEARCH RUGOSITY?

+High rugosity is essential, as it creates a healthy habitat for marine species and resources.
+It is strongly linked to the quality, salinity, and temperature of the water, as the latter directly impacts coral rugosity and corals in general.
 It is crucial to measure coral rugosity annually to determine if the rugosity declines throughout the year due to the ongoing climate crisis.
 Our research will be used to provide data to protect better coral rugosity in our local ecosystems.
 Indeed, the study, results, and analysis will give the Costa Rican Government data to implement better coral reef rugosity methodologies.
+This research has been carried out in Cocos Island in Costa Rica.

 Measuring the coral substrate layer